|

 project gave me a sense of satisfaction far beyond the modest scope of

-the work.
+the work undertaken.
 I felt I’d opened a door to the world of stone building and

 won some knowledge through the execution of the work, despite offending